01 of 25

 This lovely—but tiny—home was once a library.
 Now it’s a testament to good use of small space, thanks to the designers at The Works.
 Notice the built-in cabinets and the recessed, upholstered “headboard” nook—beautiful and genius.Continue to 9 of 25 below.

 Match Furniture and Wall Color

 While it’s generally true that oversize furniture doesn’t work in a small room, there are always exceptions.
 For example, the canopy bed here is nearly as large as the tiny bedroom, but instead of cramped, the space looks perfect.
 The secret is in the clean, simple lines of the bed, along with its color—white—matching the walls to eliminate contrast.Continue to 10 of 25 below.

 10 of 25

 Your first impulse might be to think of the sloped ceiling and cramped space of an attic bedroom as a minus, but instead, embrace it as a plus.
-When the bed is piled high with quilts, pillows, and shams, and surrounded by simple, yet lovely furnishings as in the adorable country bedroom shown here, the sloped ceiling and limited square footage simply add to the cozy vibe.Continue to 11 of 25 below.
+When the bed is piled high with quilts, pillows, and shams, and surrounded by simple, yet lovely furnishings as in the adorable country bedroom shown here in work by DigsDigs, the sloped ceiling and limited square footage adds to the cozy vibe.Continue to 11 of 25 below.

 11 of 25